 - Division grantees also must comply with administrative requirements of the state and any additional requirements by the National Endowment for the Arts, including those promulgated by the Office of Management and Budget (OMB): OMB Circular A 128 and A 102 if the grantee is an agency of state or local government or OMB Circular A 110 or A 133 if the grantee organization is a nonprofit organization or university.
 A list of applicable laws is part of the grant agreement.

-- Final Reports and invoices are due in the Louisiana Division of the Arts office the first business day of June. (received, not postmarked).
+- interim and Final Reports and invoices are due in the Louisiana Division of the Arts office the first business day of May of each year in the grand period.
 Failure to meet the June deadline shall result in the following consequences to the grantee:

 - 25% of the original grant award will be reverted back to the state.

-- Final Reports must include a full or estimated accounting of all income and expenditures and an evaluation of the completed project or services.
+- Interim and Final Reports must include a full or estimated accounting of all income and expenditures and an evaluation of the completed project or services.
 If the report includes estimated amounts, submit an updated budget form at the end of the fiscal year.
 The grantee organizations should also supply digital copies of promotional materials, newspaper accounts, and other written evidence that the project actually took place as well as photographs suitable for publication.
-The Final Report Forms will be available on our online LACGO grants system in February.
-You must print the signature form from the system and return the orginal, signed form to the Division of the Arts office.
+The Interim and Final Report Forms will be available on our online GO grants system in February.
+You must print the signature form from the system and return the original, signed form to the Division of the Arts office.

-- Applicants that have grant-funded activities after June 1 will be allowed within the final report form to explain what those activities will be and the amount of funds remaining to be spent.
+- Grantees that have grant-funded activities after May 1 will be allowed within the interim and final report forms to explain what those activities will be and the amount of funds remaining to be spent.

 - If the Division determines that a grantee has failed to comply with the terms and conditions set forth in the grant agreement, that grantee shall become ineligible to receive any remaining payments authorized under the grant agreement.
 For 12 months following a determination of noncompliance, that grantee will be ineligible to receive any new grants.